neondatabase/website/content/docs/use-cases/platforms.md

 Due to its severless nature, Neon makes it possible for companies to manage huge fleets of Postgres databases (= Neon projects) even with small teams and budgets.
 Examples include:

 - Retool ([read the case study](https://neon.tech/blog/how-retool-uses-retool-and-the-neon-api-to-manage-300k-postgres-databases))
-- Replit and Replit Agent
+- Replit and Replit Agent ([Learn more](https://neon.tech/blog/looking-at-how-replit-agent-handles-databases))
 - Vercel
 - Koyeb, Genezio, and many other IaaS